OBOFoundry/OBOFoundry.github.io/ontology/ado.md

 preferredPrefix: ADO
 ---

-Alzheimer's Disease Ontology is a knowledge-based ontology that encompasses varieties of concepts related to Alzheimer'S Disease, foundamentally structured by upper level Basic Formal Ontology(BFO).
-This Ontology is enriched by the interrelational entities that demonstrate the nextwork of the understanding on Alzheimer's disease and can be readily applied for text mining.
+Alzheimer's Disease Ontology is a knowledge-based ontology that encompasses varieties of concepts related to Alzheimer'S Disease, structured by upper level Basic Formal Ontology(BFO).
+This Ontology is enriched by the interrelated entities that demonstrate the network of the understanding on Alzheimer's disease and can be readily applied for text mining.